enzofrnt/djangorestframework-deepserializers/README.md

     - If `verbose=False` it will return a list of primary_keys, in this case it will return `["My Book"]`.
 - `delete_models`: List of all the model to delete the previously linked instances not present in the `request.data`

+The `update` or `create` in the `deep_update_or_create` function are based on the primary key of the dict:
+- With primary key:  The function will search for this data in the database:
+    - If the key exist: it will update this instance with the given data (the update will be with `partial=True`), but only one time.
+If other dict are found with this primary key for this model, the updating process will be skipped.
+    - If the key does not exist: It will create a new instance of this model with the given data, but only one time.
+If other dict are found with this primary key for this model, the creation process will be skipped.
+- Without primary key: The function will not search for this data in the database and will directly create it.

 If a validation error occurred during the creation process it will return the representations, regardless of `verbose`, with only the problematic fields + a new `ERROR` field, even for the models

 ### The types of relationships that are supported include: